piotr-yuxuan/closeable-map/README.md

 [![GitHub license](https://img.shields.io/github/license/piotr-yuxuan/closeable-map)](https://github.com/piotr-yuxuan/closeable-map/blob/main/LICENSE)
 [![GitHub issues](https://img.shields.io/github/issues/piotr-yuxuan/closeable-map)](https://github.com/piotr-yuxuan/closeable-map/issues)

-Your application state is like your hens: it's safe when it is securely contained in a chicken coop with automated doors to prevent chicken run-away.
-Think about Zelda: when hens are free to propagate everywhere, they attack you and it becomes a mess.
+`<scherz>`Think about Zelda: when hens are free to propagate everywhere, they attack you and it becomes a mess.
+Your application state is like your hens: it's safe when it is securely contained in a coop with automated doors to prevent run-aways.`</scherz>`

 ![](./doc/automatische-huehnerklappe.jpg)

-This small library defines a new type of Clojure map that you may `(.close m)`.
-See it in action above.
+This small Clojure library tries to get as close as possible to the bare essential complexity of state management in code.
+It defines a new type of Clojure map that you may `(.close m)`. `<scherz>`See it in action above`</scherz>`.

+This library defines a new type of map that you may use like any other map.
+This map may contain stateful Java objects like a server, a Kafka producer, a file output stream.
+When you want to clean your state, you just `.close` the map and all nested stateful objects will be closed recursively.

 It is a tiny alternative to more capable projects:

 - Application state management:
   [stuartsierra/component](https://github.com/stuartsierra/component),
   [weavejester/integrant](weavejester/integrant),
   [tolitius/mount](https://github.com/tolitius/mount), _et al_.
 - Extension of `with-open`:
   [jarohen/with-open](https://github.com/jarohen/with-open)
 - Representing state in a map:
   [robertluo/fun-map](https://github.com/robertluo/fun-map)

+## Usage

 In your project, require: